Rae-Zou/Client-Server-Program/README.md

 # Client-Server program in Java

+Host receives IP datagrams, which contains source IP and destination IP address of the datagram and a transport-layer segment, which has the source port number and destination port number.

+Host uses these IP address & port numbers to direct segment to the corresponding socket.
+The segment’s data then passes through the socket into the attached process.

 ## Server:
 With a TCP server socket at port 5000
 - It loops forever until the server receives a connection request from a client.